Learn more about why you may not need antibiotics when you're sick and the problems antibiotics can cause if taken unnecessarily.

 - Partnering to promote public awareness.
 FDA is partnering with the Centers for Disease Control and Prevention (CDC) on "Get Smart: Know When Antibiotics Work," a campaign that offers Web pages, brochures, fact sheets, and other information sources aimed at helping the public learn about preventing antibiotic-resistant infections.

 - Encouraging the development of new antibiotics.
-FDA is actively engaged in developing guidance for industry on the types of clinical studies that could be performed to evaluate how an antibacterial drug works for the treatment of different types of infections.
+FDA developed guidances for industry on the types of clinical studies that could be performed to evaluate how an antibacterial drug works for the treatment of different types of infections.
+FDA organized and participated in workshops aimed to address the development of new antibiotics that treat resistant bacterial infections.